 - Everyone should be wearing a lifejacket, parents included.

 - The alpine lake water is cold and can result in hypothermia.
-If your kids want to swim, have them swim close to shore in warmer lakes like Quarry or Johnson.
+If your kids want to swim, have them swim close to shore in warmer lakes like Quarry Lake or Johnson Lake.

 - Your kids aren’t going to be working, so dress them extra warm.